alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## tuesday, 26 august 2025 | 06:29
+## tuesday, 26 august 2025 | 06:30
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-26, 06:15)
+Weather in Moscow (2025-08-26, 06:30)

-🌡️ Temp: Cool 10.7°C (feels like 10.7°C) <br>
+🌡️ Temp: A cool 10.7°C (feels like 10.7°C) <br>
-☁️ Condition: Cloudy <br>
+☁️ Condition: Heavily overcast ☁️ <br>
-💨 Wind: Light SW breeze at 2.8 m/s, with gusts up to 6.3 m/s <br>
+💨 Wind: A light breeze from the SSW at 2.8 m/s, with gusts up to 6.3 m/s <br>
 💧 Humidity: High at 90% <br>
-📉 Pressure: 1007 mb (sea level), 988 mb (surface) <br>
+📉 Pressure: Around 1007 mb (sea level), 988 mb (surface) <br>
-☁️ Cloud cover: Almost completely overcast (97%) with a very low cloud base at 0.2 km <br>
+🌫️ Cloud cover: Almost completely overcast (99%) with a very low cloud base at 0.2 km <br>
-👁 Visibility: Good at 10.3 km <br>
+👁 Visibility: Good at 10 km <br>
-☔ No rain expected. <br>

-☁️ Overcast and Gentle Morning <br>
+☁️ Overcast Early Morning <br>
-A cool and heavily clouded early morning.
-The air is still and damp, setting a gentle, quiet tone for the start of the day.
+A quiet, cool start to the day under a thick blanket of clouds.
+The high humidity might make the air feel a little heavy, perfect for a slow, gentle awakening.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence